Structural Geology @ KIT Applied Geosciences

 Our research on industrial resources strategies and resilient supply chains, followed by a podium discussion, are presented at the annual congress on resources efficiency Baden-Württemberg.
 The movie can be viewed here.
 This brings together about 2000 participants from industry, politics, associations and science.
 The booklet can be downloaded here.

 The State Baden-Württemberg within the Federal Republic of Germany is one of the largest industrial hubs in Europe.RessourcenEffizienz-Kongress

-Our booklet "Mining, smelting, recycling - is the German demand and supply of raw materials resilient?" by Christoph Hilgers, Jochen Kolb and Ivy Becker is now online.
+Our booklet " Is the German demand and supply of raw materials resilient?
+Mining - smelting recycling" (in German) by Christoph Hilgers, Jochen Kolb and Ivy Becker is online sind 12/2020.
 We outline raw material strategies of different countries and show that industrial countries require access to raw materials from mining, smelting and refining for manufacturing and to retain critical raw materials for the circular economy.
 Increasing global population, growing prosperity, shorter product life cycles, digitalization, energy- and mobility transition will cause a significant increase and competition on primary and secondary raw materials.to ThinkTank Website